team-telnyx/webrtc/packages/js/README.md

 You'll need node v11.15.0 or later.

 You'll also need a Telnyx account in order to authenticate your application.
-Follow our [quick start guide](https://developers.telnyx.com/docs/v2/sip-trunking/quickstarts/portal-setup) to create a **Connection** with **Credentials Authentication** -- it's simple and quick to get set up with secure credentials that are automatically generated for you.
+Follow our [WebRTC quickstart guide](https://developers.telnyx.com/docs/v2/webrtc/quickstart) to setup your account.

 ---